If you’ve got PC, Mac, Android, or iOS devices, you absolutely need to consider installing an antivirus product.

 Better still, Norton 360 Deluxe also bundles great parental controls, dark-web monitoring, and webcam protection for PC.
 Norton users on mobile devices can also benefit from SMS security.

-5. AVG Internet Security: Best antivirus for first-timers
+5. AVG Internet Security: Best antivirus software for first-timers

 While none of the antivirus software listed on this page is particularly difficult to use, AVG is our favourite for making everything easy.
 That easiness starts with minimal (and logical) options on the AVG website and extends to a straightforward user experience.